raspberrypilearning/share-scratch/en/step_1.md

-- Please make sure you **do not** share any personal information about yourself, when sharing your Scratch projects.
+- Please make sure that you **do not** share any personal information about yourself when sharing your Scratch projects.

-- Make sure you give your Scratch project a name.
+- Give your Scratch project a name.

 --- no-print ---